 In spite of the experimental difficulties, a few techniques have been proposed for direct determination of the K-function of soils in the laboratory (Benson and Gribb 1997).
-Techniques that have been used to measure the Kfunction of soil specimens typically involve flow of water through a specimen confined within a permeameter.
-The hydraulic conductivity can be measured either by applying flow across the specimen and measuring the corresponding hydraulic gradient, or by applying a hydraulic gradient and measuring the corresponding flow rate.
-Flow is applied to unsaturated soil specimens using surface infiltration imposed with flow pumps, lowering or raising of a water table to cause imbibition or drainage of water from a dry or saturated soil specimen, or by applying pressure to high-air-entry porous discs that transmit only water (not air).
-Figure 10a shows a typical permeameter setup used to measure the hydraulic conductivity using infiltration or evaporation (Meerdink et al. 1996; McCartney et al. 2007), and Figure 10b shows a typical permeameter used to measure hydraulic conductivity using cross-plane water flow in a flexible wall permeameter (Znidarcic et al. 1991; Lu and Likos 2005).
-Permeameters have differed in specimen confinement and size, control of boundary conditions, and availability of instrumentation.
-The Kfunction can be estimated using steady or transient flow processes.
-During steady water infiltration, a unit hydraulic gradient (e.g. i = 1) is typically observed in the soil profile sufficiently far from a water table boundary.
-Accordingly, suction does not change with depth, and water flow is driven only by gravity.
-In this case, the hydraulic conductivity equals the imposed steady-state discharge velocity.
-Additional points of the K-function can be obtained by changing the imposed flow.
-During transient flow processes, the suction and water content profiles are measured as a function of depth and time, and the K-function can be estimated using outflow measurements (Gardner 1956) or the instantaneous profile method (Watson 1996; Meerdink et al. 1996).
-While techniques based on transient processes yield more information about the K-function, steady-state techniques typically provide more reliable information (McCartney et al. 2007).
+Techniques that have been used to measure the K-function of soil specimens typically involve flow of water through a specimen confined within a permeameter.
+The hydraulic conductivity can be measured by either applying flow across the specimen, and measuring the corresponding hydraulic gradient, or by applying a hydraulic gradient and measuring the corresponding flow rate.
+Flow is applied to unsaturated soil specimens using surface infiltration imposed with flow pumps, lowering or raising of a water table to cause imbibition or drainage of water from a dry or saturated soil specimen, or by applying pressure to high-air entry porous discs that only transmit water (not air).
+Figure 7 shows a typical permeameter setup used to measure the hydraulic conductivity using infiltration or evaporation (Meerdink et al. 1996, McCartney et al. 2007).